Teyras/MT/text/chapters/110_analysis.md

 management system [@CMS].

-A notable problem of this approach is that it does not work well with multithreaded programs.
+A notable problem of this approach is that it does not work well with multi-threaded programs.
 The `ptrace` interface only suspends the main thread on system calls.
-Therefore, a sandbox with multithreading support would have to intercept calls that spawn new threads and start monitoring them too.
+Therefore, a sandbox with multi-threading support would have to intercept calls that spawn new threads and start monitoring them too.
 Such approach would however introduce a host of new problems and attack surfaces.
 For example, it would be possible to spawn two threads, A and B, where A performs a